 Even if you don't see your Syrian hamsters in a battle, it's a good bet that keeping them together causes stress, which shortens their lifespans.
 A well-tended Syrian hamster can live 3 to 4 years in your home, but only 2 1/2 to 3 years in the wild.

-Pet Store Procedure
+Pet Store Pretense

 It is also worth mentioning that just because they appear to be OK at the pet store at any given moment, that doesn't mean there haven't been or won't be problems.
-If the hamsters you see in a single cage at the pet store are older, it's likely that those that show battle scars or elements of a fight have already been taken out of the cage.
+If the hamsters you see in a single cage at the pet store are older, it's likely that those that show battle scars or evidence of a fight have already been taken out of the cage.
 It's also probable that with younger animals, the hamsters have been separated into same-sex groupings.
 That prevents unwanted pregnancies and territorial fights.

 Female Syrian hamsters are aggressive toward males when the females are not in heat.
 Even when she is in heat, the female at best will tolerate the male.